 PHYSICAL AND PERFORMANCE REQUIREMENTS SECTION 301 PHYSICAL PROPERTIES

 301.1 General.
-Spray-applied foam plastic insulation shall comply with the requirements as stated in Table 1 or Table 2, as applicable.
-Where the number of test specimens is not specified in the applicable test methods, a minimum of five specimens shall be used.
+Spray-applied plastic foam insulation shall comply with the requirements as stated in Table 1,2, 3 or 4 as applicable.
+Where the number of test specimens is not specified in the applicable test methods,no fewer than five specimens shall be used.
+The required testing is described in the following sections:

+3.01.1.1 Basic Fire Properties.
+Spray foam for wall, attic, basement, crawlspace and floor applications shall meet the basic requirements in Section 302.2.

+3.01.1.2 Thermal Barrier and Ignition Barrier: Spray-applied foam plastic insulation shall be separated from the building interior by a thermal barrier conforming to IBC Section 2603.4 or IRC Section 302.4.
+Alternatively, specific assemblies shall be approved based on testing laid out in Sections 302.3-6

-Exception: Spray-applied foam plastic insulation used in roofing applications shall comply with the requirements in Section 302.9.
+3.01.1.3 Types I-IV Construction: Spray-applied foam plastic insulation used in Types I-IV Construction shall be approved based on testing laid out in Section 302,73.01.1.4 Roofing.
+Spray-applied foam plastic insulation used in roofing applications shall comply with the requirements in Section 302.8.

+3.01.1.5 Sealants.
+Spray-applied foam plastic sealants shall comply with the requirements in Section 302.9.

 301.2 Thermal resistance.
 Thermal resistance shall be determined in accordance with ASTM C177, ASTM C518 or ASTM C1363.
 Test specimen density shall be within ±10 percent of the nominal density intended for use.

-The reporting of thermal resistance shall be based on a mean-test temperature of 75°F ± 5°F (23.8°C ± 2.8°C) with a minimum temperature gradient of 40°F (22°C).
-Supplemental thermal resistance values at other mean temperatures may be included at the option of the manufacturer.
+The reporting of thermal resistance shall be based on a mean-test temperature of 75°F ± 5°F (23.8°C ± 2.8°C) with a temperature gradient not less than 40°F (22°C).
+At the option of the manufacturer, supplemental thermal resistance values at other mean temperatures shall be included.
 R-values of less than 10 shall be rounded to the nearest tenth.
 R-values of 10 or more shall be rounded to the nearest whole number.

 The thermal-resistance (R-values) for the spray-applied foam plastic shall be established for the range of thicknesses and the density intended for use.
 Nominal thicknesses tested shall be 1 inch (25.4 mm) and a thickness greater than or equal to 31/2 inches (89 mm).
 Calculated R-values for thicknesses between 1 inch (25.4 mm) and the maximum thickness tested shall be based on linear interpolation.
 Calculated R-values for thicknesses greater than the maximum thickness tested shall be extrapolated based on tested R-values at the maximum thickness tested.

-Exception: For spray-applied foam plastic that is intended for use at a thickness less than 31/2 inches, tests shall be conducted at a 1-inch (25.4 mm) thickness and at the maximum thickness intended for use.
+Exception: For spray-applied foam plastic that is used at a thickness less than 31/2 inches, tests shall be conducted at a 1-inch (25.4 mm) thickness and at the maximum thickness intended for use.
 Calculated R-values shall follow the rounding and interpolation rules stated above.

 All samples shall be conditioned as prepared (i.e., with skins or substrates attached) and as set forth in Table 1 or Table 2, as applicable.
 Samples shall be sprayed to dimensions sufficient to accommodate the test equipment and the required thickness.
 Samples shall be aged in the as-sprayed configuration, then cut to the required dimensions at the conclusion of the aging period.

 301.3 Air permeance.
-When determination of the air permeance of the spray-applied foam plastic is sought, the air permeance shall be measured in accordance with ASTM E283 or ASTM E2178 to establish that the insulation qualifies as air impermeable insulation.
+Where determination of the air permeance of the spray-applied foam plastic is required, the air permeance shall be measured in accordance with ASTM E283 or ASTM E2178 to establish that the insulation qualifies as air impermeable insulation.

 Testing in accordance with ASTM E283 shall be modified as follows: